Sheriff Henry Wells

-Sheriff Henry Wells, Flagler County’s next Sheriff may have been from Milton, Georgia, but he had deep roots in the Flagler County community.
+Sheriff Henry Wells, Flagler County’s next Sheriff was from Milton, Georgia, but he had deep roots in the Flagler County community.

 Moving to Flagler County’s Haw Creek area when he was thirty years old, he decided to settle in Haw Creek in 1921 and begin a life of farming.
 This lifestyle bode well for the former construction worker and his wife Louella.

-World War II was in full swing during his tenure which lasted from 1941-1953 and reports from the Flagler Tribune focus on the Civil Air Patrol’s leasing of the Flagler Beach airfield, plane spotter posts along the county’s coastline and the rationing of supplies including sugar, fuel oil, tires and other basic necessities.
+World War II was in full swing during his tenure which lasted from 1941-1953 and reports from the Flagler Tribune focus on the Civil Air Patrol’s leasing of the Flagler Beach airfield, plane spotter posts along the county’s coastline, and the rationing of supplies including sugar, fuel oil, tires, and other necessities.

 With the end of the war came the Lehigh Portland Cement Company land purchase in 1946.
 The company constructed the cement plant and railroad spur, which provided job opportunities outside of the agriculture and turpentine industries to Flagler County residents for several decades before closing.

 One of the most daring crimes occurred on March 14, 1950, when two “bandits” robbed Marine Studios and escaped with cash from two safes and five cash registers after tying up four employees and then fleeing.
 Sheriff Wells, showing a photo line-up of eight men to the victims identified Lee Emery Downs, one of the FBI’s 10 most wanted criminals as the suspect in the robbery.
 Sheriff Wells and his deputies arrested Downs at a trailer park in nearby Holly Hill.
 Downs’ wife was also arrested and charged with harboring her husband.
 Downs had been wanted since June of 1948 for the burglary of a telephone company in San Jose, California.